Pilot-Aided Simultaneous Communication And Localisation (PASCAL) Under Practical Imperfections

 \subsection{Literature Review}

 In recent years, much research has been conducted towards achieving higher communication and localisation performance using the same platform.
-In \cite{ISACyuan}, the ISAC technique is applied to vehicular communication systems where both uplink and downlink scenarios are considered.
-In the downlink, a roadside unit (RSU) is employed to simultaneously transmit information to the vehicles and estimate the location parameters of vehicles by utilising the reflected echoes.
-In the uplink, an uplink detector is designed after considering the channel estimation uncertainty.
-It is worth mentioning that the estimation of location parameters is achieved by using pilot signals in \cite{ISACyuan}, which is similar to the method in \cite{ISACzhen}.
-In \cite{ISACLyu}, the UAVs are integrated with the ISAC system as UAVs can be deployed as aerial dual-functional access points in the ISAC system to improve the communication and localisation performance by exploiting the UAV maneuver control and strong line-of-sight (LOS) air-to-ground (A2G) links.
+In \cite{ISACzhen}, the ISAC technique is applied to vehicle-to-infrastructure (V2I) or V2X systems, in which a roadside unit (RSU) composed of a communication unit and a radar unit is employed for achieving communication and localisation on the same platform.
+In specific, the communication unit is responsible for conducting the communication functions including information transmission and reception, while the radar unit is employed to receive the echo signals to achieve localisation functions.
+It is worth mentioning that the estimation of location parameters is achieved by using pilot signals in \cite{ISACzhen}, which is similar to the method in \cite{ISACpan}.
+Due to the fact that pilots can be utilised to obtain the location parameters prior to communicating with users, the pilot optimisation is investigated in \cite{ISACzhu} and \cite{ISAChua} to determine the optimal pilot design in ISAC systems.
+In \cite{ISACyuan}, the estimated location parameters are employed to compensate for the line-of-sight (LOS) channel effect prior to communicating with the users since the LOS channel can be constructed by using location parameters.
+However, the effect of estimation errors for location parameters is ignored.
+In \cite{ISACLyu}, the UAVs are integrated within the ISAC setup, where UAVs have been deployed as aerial dual-functional access points to improve the communication and localisation performance by exploiting the UAV maneuver control and strong LOS air-to-ground (A2G) links.